RapidSoftwareSolutions/Marketplace-Wikipedia-Package/README.md

 | customParams        | List  | Additional custom query param.Like this `&key=value`.

 ## Wikipedia.getPage
-GetPage module allows you to get information by id about a wiki and the data stored in it, such as the wikitext of a particular page, the links and categories of a set of pages.
+GetPage module allows you to get information by id about a wiki and the data stored in it, such as the wikitext of a particular page, the links and categories of a set of pages.See more [here](https://www.mediawiki.org/wiki/API:Query)

 | Field               | Type  | Description
 |---------------------|-------|----------